Optical Frequency Standards

 The terms accuracy, precision and stability are well distinguished in frequency metrology (and other areas of metrology):

-- A high accuracy means that the produced frequency, as measured by averaging over longer times, accurately matches the specified frequency.
+- A high accuracy means that the produced optical frequency, as measured by averaging over long times, accurately matches the specified frequency.

 - A high precision means that repeated frequency measurements result in values which have a small standard deviation, i.e. which stay close to their mean value.